canvasxyz/canvas/examples/network-explorer/README.md

 # Network Explorer Example

-## Testing locally
+## Running locally (for development)

-To test locally, you need to deploy three apps:
+To run the network explorer locally, you need to deploy three apps:
 - The network-explorer server, which consists of a Canvas node plus a database index and some endpoints for exposing information about the network.
 - The network-explorer client, which will query the server API and display the information.
 - A Canvas app that produces events.
 In this example we will use the chat application in `examples/chat`.
 This will connect to the server over libp2p.